Truck crashes into Kasara Ghat road parapet wall, falls near rail tunnel entrance | Business

 A coal-laden truck crashed into the parapet wall along the Kasara Ghat road on Friday and fell near the mouth of a railway tunnel some 200-250 feet below, though no one was injured in the incident, police said.

-The truck, driven by Anil Rode of Beed, was on its way from Mumbai to Nashik, he said.
+The truck, driven by Anil Rode of Beed, was on its way from Mumbai to Nashik and the incident took place near Hiwala Bridge turning, he said.

 ''It was ascending the ghat when it tried to avoid a vehicle en route and crashed into the parapet wall.
 It fell some 200-250 feet below and landed near the entrance of a railway tunnel.
-The drive managed to jump to safety.
-A speeding train hit the vehicle,'' he said.
+The drive managed to jump to safety,'' he said.

+''The truck got stuck in the retaining wall at the mouth of the tunnel, which averted a major disaster as a Central Railway train passed by some time later,'' he added.

 The local disaster control team, police and firemen reached the spot and cleared the debris, the official added.